shanthkumar079/algorithms-datastructure/README.md

 # algorithms-datastructure
-You could find the implementation of searching , sorting and some data structure programs here.
+You could find the java implementation of searching , sorting and some data structure programs here.